 What are the possible side effects of triamcinolone topical?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- blurred vision, or seeing halos around lights;
+- blurred vision, tunnel vision, eye pain, or seeing halos around lights;

-Less serious side effects may include:
+Common side effects may include:

-- stretch marks.
+- stretch marks;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.